Last Updated on

 This recipe is crazy simple, and it’s crazy delicious.
 The greens — you can add a mixture of greens or go straight collards, whatever floats your boat — take on a meaty, hearty quality, and I could honestly eat this side as a entree any day.
 One piece of advice: Make sure to have some breath mints for afterward… because while this recipe is tasty, the garlic packs quite a punch!

-- 7 cups chopped , mixed greens (I used a mixture of collard greens, kale and mustard greens)
+- 7 cups greens, chopped (I used a combination of collard greens, kale and mustard greens)

 - 1 tablespoon extra virgin olive oil